 Volumetric Rendering in VTK and ParaView offers many possibilities to users wishing to visualize volumetric data.
 Specifically, medical and climate data can benefit from these rich visualizations.
-This article describes recent development in this domain to enhance volumetric rendering in VTK and ParaView.
+This article describes recent development in this domain to provide cinematic volumetric rendering in VTK and ParaView.

 Volumetric mappers in VTK use ray marching algorithms to render a volume with a given opacity and color transfer functions.
 These methods compose colors along the ray to compute the final color for each pixel.
 An option allows the user to shade the volume in order to make surfaces appear more clearly during the rendering.
 Previously and when shading was enabled, the volume was approximated locally by a surface using the volume’s gradient and a standard Phong’s illumination model was applied.

 This shading feature lets the observer intuitively understand the nature of the represented volume, its shape and its texture.
 However, it does not always yield realistic results and can fail to accurately represent the depth and density of the rendered material.
 The objective of this project was to develop new rendering techniques, based on light scattering, to increase volume rendering realism.

 This work was realized in VTK’s GPU-based volumetric mappers for image datasets.
 Unstructured grid and AMR mappers are not yet supported.

 Illumination model integrated into VTK